Exciting changes at Media Helping Media

 It aims to offer free training resources to help journalists produce accurate, fair, objective and impartial journalism in order to inform the public debate.

-All the modules are uploaded to Media Helping Media in that spirit.
-However, if you want to reproduce the half a dozen of the basic training modules which contain edited versions of modules from The News Manual you will have to seek permission first.
+All the training modules are uploaded to Media Helping Media in that spirit.
+However, if you want to reproduce the six basic training modules which contain edited versions of modules from The News Manual you will have to seek permission first.
+The News Manual has given permission for its material to be republished on Media Helping Meida only.
 Those articles will be clearly marked with The News Manual logo (right).

 The author of this piece, David Brewer, is a journalist and media strategy consultant who set up and runs Media Helping Media.
 David has worked as a journalist and manager in print, broadcast and online.
 He delivers journalism training and media consultancy services worldwide.